ying-tang/help-documentation/_commontech/Customer_3.0.0_Release_Notes.md

  * Health monitor status does not reflect whether health monitor is successful or has failed. https://bugs.launchpad.net/neutron/+bug/1464229
  * PING monitor sends HTTP requests.
 When the LSaaS v2 health monitor is configured for Ping, it sends HTTP requests. https://bugs.launchpad.net/neutron/+bug/1463816
  * Unable to delete LBaaSv2 health monitor if its listener has been deleted.
 A workaround is to delete the orphan health monitor from the command line. https://bugs.launchpad.net/neutron/+bug/1571097
+ * Can delete `lbaas-pool` with `lbaas-hm` still attached.
+When this happens, even `admin` cannot delete the remaining Health Monitor, except by going into the database directly. https://bugs.launchpad.net/neutron/+bug/1526964

 **Horizon Dashboard and projects:**